-When updating your Facebook status or writing a comment using your laptop or Pc and even phone, with the Grammarly extension activated, you will never make any mistakes again!
+When updating your Facebook status or writing a comment using your laptop or PC (with the desktop app) and even phone (with mobile app integration), with the Grammarly extension activated, you will never make any mistakes again!

 To save time, using the browser extension is easy, fast and straightforward.
 The web version highlights mistakes in real-time.

 Editing real-time isn’t an ideal feature for everyone if the material is more than a few paragraphs long.
 The web interface Grammarly tool is the ideal platform to run your assignments, essays and work through to detect errors after you’re done with the work.

 All you need to do is copy-paste the article into the interface, select the column on the left to activate the plagiarism and vocabulary enhancer settings and the tool will take several seconds to highlight any mistakes.

 If you use Microsoft products, adding the Grammarly add-in feature as a Word add-in and Outlook add-in is an excellent option.
 Enabling this shows all the grammatical errors, punctuation mistakes, and wrong vocabulary used.